 Flying back from his visit to Bangui, Congo-Kinshasa's President Joseph Mobutu broke his return journey at his birthplace, Gbadolite.

-Flying back from his visit to Bangui, Congo-Kinshasa's President Joseph Mobutu broke his return journey at his birthplace, Gbadolite.
+Background: Flying back from his visit to Bangui, Congo-Kinshasa's President Joseph Mobutu broke his return journey at his birthplace, Gbadolite.
 Accompanied by his wife, the President also travelled to Gemena for a reunion with his mother and younger brother.

 Aside from reasons of sentiment, the President's visit to Gbadolite enabled him to discuss development in the area.
 He told local leaders that true progress consisted of the government planning to build schools and construct roads, backed by the enthusiasm of the people to carry out those plans.